Advertiser Disclosure

 The offer mentioned below has expired and is no longer available.

-If a trip to Europe this year sounds appealing, now’s your chance to firm up your plans.
-We’re seeing plenty of availability in business class from several U.S. cities to Frankfurt, Germany, starting at just 55,000 points one-way.
-Prices in economy class start at 27,500 miles, while premium economy costs 35,000 miles.
-Taxes and fees are minimal for all 3 classes.
+If a trip to Germany sounds nice, now’s your chance to firm up your plans.
+We’re seeing plenty of availability in business class from several U.S. cities to Frankfurt starting at just 55,000 miles per person one-way.

-These tickets are available from now all the way through February 2026, giving you a generous travel window to work with.
+These tickets are available from May 2025 through March 2026, giving you a decent travel window to work with.

 Let’s take a look at the details.